NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

  .. note::

-  If an EV is also specified with PlugLoadType "electric vehicle charging", then EV charging will be modeled as a plug load.
+  If a PlugLoadType for "electric vehicle charging" is also specified, then a warning will be provided and the EV charging plug load will take precedence.

   EV battery charging and discharging can be scheduled using :ref:`schedules_detailed` or with ``WeekdayScheduleFractions``, ``WeekendScheduleFractions``, and ``MonthlyScheduleMultipliers``.
   Positive schedule values control timing and magnitude of charging storage.